 |

-Pneumatic conveying (flour, powders, fine ingredients) |
+Pneumatic conveying for flour, powders, and fine ingredients |

 Pneumatic line magnet |